tusharc01/ASIC_Design_Flow/README.md

 __5. Synthesis:__ Convert RTL to gate-level netlist using Cadence Genus tool, viewed in GUI. *Done.*
-   - Incorporated typical library files for predefined gates, the design file, and a constraint file.
+   - Incorporated typical library files for predefined gates (using the 65nm technology node), the design file, and a constraint file.
    - Performed elaboration of RTL design to generate an initial unstandard schematic.
    - Applied synthesize command to translate logic using standard gates, incorporating delays based on constraints, visible in the Genus GUI schematic.
    - Generated the netlist in Verilog format directly from Genus.